christianhg/hamburger.cloud/src/pages/2018-01-07-git-and-how-we-commit/index.md

 * Follow the summary with a detailed explanation if necessary.

 Commiting code is easy - but not very useful - if a programmer approaches the tool as the equivalent of CTRL+S. But commiting code should be much more than that: it should be about communication, reflection and honesty.
 When developing software, collaboration and communication is key.
 And Git is our tool for achieving this at code level.

+Note that the above-mentioned rigorousness mainly should be applied when preparing pull requests or working directly on shared branches.
+Being "in the zone" and not switching context too often is important.
+Thus, structuring and authoring commits can easily be an afterthought to what's really at stake: getting the job done.

+And don't forget to `git commit -m "WIP" && git push` before you leave the office.